Welcome, Regis Class of 2027! Deposit Here.

 The curriculum meets the American Nurses Credentialing Center (ANCC) criteria for certification as a Psychiatric and Mental Health Nurse Practitioner.

-You can get your MSN on our Weston campus or through our fully online MSN program.
+You can get your MSN on our Weston campus or through our fully online psychiatric-mental health nurse practitioner MSN.

 |NU 606 Advanced Pathophysiology||3|

 |NU 629 Health Promotion and Disease Prevention I||3|

 |NU 641 Advanced Clinical Pharmacology II||3|

 All of the above courses must be completed before entering Primary Care Sequence, with the exception of HP 609.